Best Bible Commentary Series: The Top 50

 revelation commentary cover

-volumes lack exegesis and instead focus on the literature and theology of particular books: some recent NT volumes are well-reviewed and long-lived OT contributions boost the series as a wholeSee on
+OLT and NLT volumes contain some exegesis.
+They focus on the literature and theology of biblical books.
+Some NT volumes are well-reviewed.
+Some OT contributions boost the series as a whole.

 Reformed